tsgates/arch-wiki-markdown/wiki/YAGF.md

 You can acquire images direct;y from a scanner using XSane.
 While in YAGF, choose File/Scan command.
 XSane program will be started.
-Set up the scanning options with XSane and press XSane's "Scan" button.
+Set up the scanning options with XSane and press XSane's Scan button.
 When the scanning is done the scanned image is opened in the YAGF image viewing window.
 If you want to scan several pages, you can repeat these operation several times.
 Each time the last scanned image will be shown in the YAGF image viewing window.
 You can move to previous images using navigation buttons.
 You can keep XSane window open while working with